Fred Kruger

-Fred Kruger (born Johan Friedrich Carl Kruger, 18 April 1831 – 15 February 1888) was a German-born photographer noted for his early photography of landscape and indigenous peoples in Victoria, Australia.
+Fred Kruger (born Johan Friedrich Carl Kruger; 18 April 1831 – 15 February 1888) was a German-born photographer noted for his early photography of landscape and indigenous peoples in Victoria, Australia.

 Migration to Australia from Germany

-Kruger was born of a working-class family on 18 April 1831 at 16 Steingassestrasse, Berlin, Germany, and was baptised Johān Friedrich Carl Krüger.
-He traded as an upholsterer and in 1858 married Auguste Wilhelmine Elisabeth Bauman at Friedrichwerder Church in Berlin.
+Kruger was born of a working-class family on 18 April 1831, at 16 Steingassestrasse, Berlin, Germany, and was baptised Johān Friedrich Carl Krüger.
+He was an upholsterer and, in 1858, married Auguste Wilhelmine Elisabeth Bauman at Friedrichwerder Church in Berlin.
 It is thought that his wife and son migrated to Victoria, Australia on 23 April 1863, some time after his own arrival.
-He initially joined a partnership in a furniture business that his brother Bernard established at Rutherglen in 1854.
+He initially joined a partnership in a furniture business that his brother Bernard had established at Rutherglen in 1854.
 Kruger subsequently became the sole owner of the business, but then sold it before 1866, when he set up as cabinetmaker in Taradale.

 Photographic career

 Also in 1866, Kruger first registered his photography business at 133 Cardigan Street, Carlton, Melbourne, before moving it in August 1867 to High Street, Prahran, Melbourne, continuing there until 1871, then relocating in Preston to High Street and again to Regent Street in that suburb.